The United States conditionally allows Nvidia chips: A calculated geopolitical technology game.

 Technical Review and Quantity Cap: The Illusion and Reality of Dual Safeguards

 According to the new regulations, each batch of H200 chips planned for shipment to China must first undergo technical capability testing at a third-party laboratory.
 Only after confirming that their AI performance complies with the regulations can an export license be obtained.
-This is equivalent to adding an external "security check" after the chips leave the factory.
-The more critical restriction lies in quantity: the total number of H200 chips obtained by Chinese customers must not exceed 50% of the total quantity sold by NVIDIA to U.S. customers during the same period.
-This is a dynamic quota system, intended to permanently anchor China's acquisition volume below half of the United States' own consumption, theoretically ensuring the United States' relative advantage in advanced computing power.
+This is equivalent to adding an external security check after the chips leave the factory.
+The more critical restriction lies in quantity: the total number of H200 chips obtained by Chinese customers must not exceed 50% of the total number sold by NVIDIA to U.S. customers during the same period.
+This is a dynamic quota system, intended to permanently anchor China's acquisition volume below half of the U.S.'s own consumption, theoretically ensuring the U.S.'s relative advantage in advanced computing power.

 Safety Commitments and Domestic Stockpiles: A Trust Game Difficult to Verify

-The new regulations also require NVIDIA to demonstrate that it maintains "sufficient" inventory within the United States to prioritize domestic demand.
-At the same time, Chinese clients must prove they have "adequate security procedures" in place and commit not to use the chips for military purposes.
-These conditions, which had never been explicitly established before, are now being introduced as key leverage by the team led by David Sacks, the White House's director of artificial intelligence affairs.
+The new regulations also require NVIDIA to demonstrate that it maintains sufficient H200 inventory within the United States to prioritize meeting domestic demand.
+Meanwhile, Chinese clients must prove they have adequate security procedures in place and commit to not using the chips for military purposes.
+These conditions, which had never been explicitly established before, are now being introduced as key leverage by the team led by David Sacks, the White House's Director of Artificial Intelligence Affairs.

-The logic of the Trump administration carries a distinct transactional hue.
-They argue that selling advanced chips to China could, in fact, dampen the motivation of heavily sanctioned Chinese competitors like Huawei to double down on efforts to catch up with NVIDIA and the most advanced chip designs.
-When announcing last month that sales would be permitted, Trump claimed it would be done "under conditions that allow the continued maintenance of strong national security."
-However, doubts have never dissipated regarding whether the administration would truly enforce these restrictions in practice, or even whether Beijing would allow these chips to be sold domestically.
+The logic of the Trump administration carries a distinct transactional tone.
+They believe that selling advanced AI chips to China could actually dampen the motivation of heavily sanctioned Chinese competitors like Huawei to double down on efforts to catch up with the most advanced chip designs from NVIDIA and AMD.
+When announcing in December last year that sales would be permitted, Trump claimed it would be done under conditions that allow for the continued maintenance of strong national security.
+However, doubts have never dissipated regarding whether the administration would actually enforce these restrictions in practice, or even whether Beijing would allow these chips to be sold domestically.

 China's Cautious Response: A Proactive "Cooling Down"

-Just as the ink on Washington's approval documents was still wet, news from Beijing added a new dimension to this game.
-According to The Information, the Chinese government has informed some tech companies this week that it will only approve their purchase of Nvidia H200 chips under "special circumstances," such as for university research.
-Just as the ink on Washington's approval documents was still wet, news from Beijing added a new dimension to this game.
-According to The Information, the Chinese government has informed some tech companies this week that it will only approve their purchase of Nvidia H200 chips under "special circumstances," such as for university research.
+Just as the ink on Washington's approval documents had barely dried, news from Beijing added a new dimension to this game.
+According to The Information, the Chinese government has informed some tech companies this week that it will only approve their purchase of NVIDIA H200 chips under special circumstances, such as for university research.

-This directive, described as "deliberately vague," requires companies to make purchases only when "necessary," without specifying the exact meaning of "necessary."
-The previous week, reports had already indicated that China had asked certain companies to suspend orders, aiming to prioritize the development of domestic enterprises in the competition.
-The Chinese government plans to hold meetings with more companies to communicate this procurement guidance, though it remains unclear whether more specific rules will be issued.
+This instruction, described as deliberately vague, requires companies to procure only when necessary, but does not specify the exact meaning of necessity.
+The previous week, reports had already indicated that China requested some companies to suspend H200 orders, aiming to prioritize the development of domestic enterprises in the AI competition.
+The Chinese government plans to hold meetings with more companies to convey this procurement guidance, although whether more detailed rules will be issued remains unknown.

 Beijing's cautious stance sends multiple signals.
 Firstly, it reflects an inevitable choice under China's strategy of promoting self-reliance and self-strengthening in science and technology.
 In this critical sector, over-reliance on a single foreign supplier (even a leading performer like NVIDIA) is viewed as a strategic risk.
 Secondly, it also serves as an indirect response and countermeasure to U.S. restrictions, indicating that the Chinese market is not unconditionally open.
 NVIDIA finds itself caught in a double squeeze between Washington and Beijing: the U.S. is weighing stricter export controls on its most advanced technologies, while China is intensifying efforts to strengthen domestic capabilities and urging local companies to reduce dependence on foreign technology.